brian112358/wallet-groomer/README.md

 ## Optional Arguments

 Normally, there should be no need to use any of the optional arguments.
-Simply run `python2 groomer.py -h` to get the help page:
+If you're having trouble with the tool, you can run `python2 groomer.py -h` to get the help page:

 ```
 usage: groomer.py [-h] [-i MAX_AMT_INPUT] [-n MAX_NUM_TX]